Smoke bush: pruning, propagation & the most beautiful varieties

 The woolly seed heads draw a wig-like veil over the shrub [Photo: simona pavan/ Shutterstock.com]

-There are several varieties of smoke tree, which differ mainly in their growth size and colour.
-Below we present a selection of the most beautiful varieties:
+There are several varieties of smoke bush, which differ mainly in their growth, size and colour.
+Here are some of the most beautiful Cotinus coggygria varieties:

-• Cotinus coggygria ˈRoyal Purpleˈ: this is a very popular, rather slow-growing variety that reaches a height and width of up to 3 metres.
-The foliage is intensely dark to black-red, and the flower panicles are yellowish to cream in colour.
+• Cotinus coggygria ˈRoyal Purpleˈ: this popular slow-growing variety reaches a height and width of up to 3m, has dark red foliage and yellow or cream-coloured flower panicles.

 Yellow flowers of the smoke tree royal purple